Skip to Main Content

 Common Treatments for Chiari Malformation

 Chiari Malformations are classified into four major groups based upon type and severity of tissue injury.
 Type 1 and 2 Chiari Malformations are the most common.
-Treatment is dependent upon the type of the malformation, its severity, the amount of tissue involvement, and symptoms.
+Treatment depends on the type of malformation, its severity, the amount of tissue involvement, and symptoms.

 Nonsurgical